UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 *	Plantation life-->note that it is plantation life for white people
 *	Supervising slaves-->overseeing the forced labor of enslaved people
 *	Enslaved labor-->expand to enslaved labor, skills, and knowledge
-*	Characterizing enslaved people of a plantation as a community where possible
+*	Characterizing enslaved people of a plantation as a community if appropriate
-*	Trafficking-->can be used to describe hiring out and transfer of people claimed as property
+*	Hiring out-->trafficking through the hiring out of labor, skills, and knowledge (provide names of traffickers and locations)
+*	Buying and selling slaves-->trafficking through purchase / sale from (name and location) to (name and location)
 *	List of slaves-->list of enslaved people
-*	Hiring out, buying and selling-->trafficking through hiring out / buying / selling

 **Helpful antebellum finding aids are accessible to a broad, general audience:**
 *	Describe sources about enslaved people near the listing of volumes and folders; coordinate description to page-able units
 *	Facilitate searching by geographic markers, genre types, source types, and topics.
 *	Describe the types of information that are available for researching Black family history
-*	Facilitate jumping in and out of the finding aid with a google keyword search; would not make understanding of the materials dependent on reading the finding aid linearly.
+*	Facilitate jumping in and out of the finding aid with a google keyword search; do not make understanding of the materials dependent on reading the finding aid linearly.
-*	Highlight materials about enslaved people but does not distort the density and accessibility of this data and how it shows up in a large bulky collection.
+*	Highlight materials about enslaved people but do not distort the density and accessibility of this data and how it shows up in a large bulky collection.
 *	Support genealogical research by providing information about the families represented.
 *	Note correspondents beyond the other family members.
-*	Historicize and contextualize racist content
+*	Historicize and contextualize racist content.
-*	Characterize the content i.e. say if the diaries and letters are descriptive and not routine
+*	Characterize the content i.e. say if the diaries and letters are descriptive and not routine.
-*	Explain specialized information e.g. defining the terms manumission and indenture; explaining "race problem"; and defining source types like daybook
+*	Explain specialized information, e.g. define the terms manumission and indenture; explain "race problem"; and define source types like daybook.

 ## Slavery Era Subject Headings